-- He/she had not been employed in non-signatory employment; and - A QDRO has not been filed with the Plan assigning a portion of the pension to an alternate payee.
+- He/she had not been employed in non-signatory employment; and - A qualified domestic relations order has not been filed with the Plan assigning a portion of the pension to an alternate payee.

 This brief description of the Plan is provided for general information purposes only.
 Participants should refer to the Summary Plan Description or Plan Rules for a more complete summary of the Plan.